-The Supreme Court has five justices initially appointed to office by the Governor and subject to retention election for regular terms of six years.
+The Supreme Court has seven justices initially appointed to office by the Governor and subject to retention election for regular terms of six years.
 One justice is selected by fellow justices to serve as Chief Justice for a five-year term.
 Besides handling case work like the other justices, the Chief Justice oversees the administrative operations of all Arizona courts.

 The Supreme Court:

 • May choose to review a Court of Appeals decision when a party (the plaintiff or the defendant in the original case) files a petition for review.

 • Always hears the appeal when the superior court imposes a death sentence.

 • Regulates activities of the State Bar of Arizona and oversees admission of new attorneys to the practice of law.